ziss11/notes-app/README.md

 # Notes App

 This is a small project that I create using Flutter for Android and iOS platform to manage your notes.
+I create this project using several approach like Clean Architecture, TDD (Test-driven Development), Reactive Programming using BLoC State Management and Dependency Injection.

 ## Table of Contents